Here's a scenario.

 If DAM doesn't support them, it would be valuable to ask if there's a way to accommodate your needs, either through direct access to API or through custom development. - Specify the amount and type of storage that you're currently using.
 Try to be as specific as possible and inquire if it would be possible to migrate all your assets to a new environment and how much time and money is it going to cost you.

-- Include a section on the submission process, including the deadline for proposals and contact information for questions.
+- Include a section on the submission process, including the deadline for business proposals and contact information for questions.

 Conclusion